throbotaith/genesis_lr/README.md

   - Graphics memory usage in isaac gym:
   ![](./test/isaacgym_memory_usage.png)

-  With this smaller memory usage, it's possible to run more parallel environments, which can further improve the training speed.
+  With this smaller memory usage, it's possible to **run more parallel environments**, which can further improve the training speed.

 ## Acknowledgements